NinjaDoge000/Golang101/GoRoutines/goroutine.md

 Never try to get them below Zero!

+Note: a waitgroup only waits for the mentioned number of goroutines to be finished, it does not/cannot control the order of execution

 ## Mutex

 A mutex (short for "mutual exclusion") in Go is a synchronization primitive from the sync package.
 It is used to protect shared data from being accessed by multiple goroutines at the same time, preventing race conditions.